SMarieWilson/SMarieWilson.github.io/README.md

 ## Objective

 The primary purpose of this project is to simulate an attack scenario in a controlled environment to generate telemetry and analyze logs for potential detection methods.
-This involves creating basic malware, setting up a reverse shell listener, executing the malware on a target Windows virtual machine, and then reviewing telemetry in Splunk with Sysmon data to gain insights into detection opportunities.
+This involves creating malware, setting up a reverse shell listener, executing the malware on a target Windows virtual machine, and then reviewing telemetry in Splunk with Sysmon data.

 ### Skills Learned